digital-blueprint/handbook/docs/frameworks/frontend/dev/ui_guideline.md

 ## Layout and Grid System

-The DBP app supports two layout types — Standard Layout and Wide Layout — that the user can switch between by opening or closing the side menu.
+The DBP app supports two layout types, Standard Layout and Wide Layout, that the user can switch between by opening or closing the side menu.
 If the user closes the side menu, or if the viewport width drops below 1100 px, the application automatically switches to the wide layout across all activities.
 The selected preference is stored in local storage and persists across browser sessions.

 ### Layout Types